 Meniscus tears are the most frequently treated knee injuries.
-Recovery will take about 6 to 8 weeks if your meniscus tear is treated conservatively, without surgery.
-The time varies, depending on:
+Without surgery, recovery will take about 6 to 8 weeks, though this can vary.

 - the type and severity of the tear

 - how long your symptoms persist